notlelouch/ScriptX/README.md

 console.log('Alice:', chain.baln(alice.publicKey));
 ```

-ScriptX is based on basic blockchain principles but is not a production-ready product
+ScriptX is based on basic blockchain principles but is not a production-ready product.